cxw620/rust-polyglot/src/errors.md

 including destroying the local variables in the unwound stack frames.

-It is highly unidiomatic and inadvisable to use panics for handling of expectedly exceptional cases
+It is highly unidiomatic and inadvisable to use panics for handling of expected exceptional cases
 (eg, file not found).
 The very highest quality libraries offer completely panic-free versions of their functionality.